shsaha2024/AgentEval-RAG/README.md

 ### 4. Start PostgreSQL with pgvector

-You need a PostgreSQL instance with the `vector` extension enabled.
+Need a PostgreSQL instance with the `vector` extension enabled.

 Set environment variables as needed: